 Much better!
 This profile looks appropriately formal, cleaner, more serious, and more professional.
 I would expect a serious candidate to present professional-looking profiles; my first impression of this CV would be the complete opposite of the previous one!

-Again, having the right font is super important in making the first impression.
-You must come across as professional and well-organised, otherwise the HR officer may very well choose to discard your CV on the spot.
+Again, using a professional font is super important in making the first impression.
+You must present yourself as professional and well-organised, otherwise your CV might be discarded.

-Personally, I recommend that clients use Garamond as the font of choice.
 I’ve found it to be the most effective out of the hundreds I’ve experimented with.
-It’s considered one of the most aesthetically pleasing fonts, due to its classic yet polished look (and is in fact considered one of the top fonts for use in a CV!), and it also gives off a nice sense of professionalism.
+It’s considered one of the most aesthetically pleasing and professional fonts, due to its classic yet polished look.
 This is the second font we saw above.
 I generally use this when writing for my clients, and I’ve seen great results thus far.

-Some other fonts that I find useful are:
+Some other best font for resume I find useful are: